KJWilliamson/halloween-background-picker/README.md

-# On-demand background image changer for a client
+## On-demand background image changer for a client built with HTML, CSS, and Javascript
 * Halloween background images